A shocking introduction to fistula

 This fuelled their desire to establish a midwifery school that would prevent fistulas from occurring.
 In 2007 the Hamlin College of Midwives was born.

-Today, 145 Hamlin midwives have graduated from the college, working across 65 Hamlin Midwifery Clinics in regional Ethiopia.
+Today, 145 Hamlin midwives have graduated from the college, working across more than 50 Hamlin-supported midwifery clinics in regional Ethiopia.
 They provide quality maternal healthcare to expectant mothers – saving the lives of mothers and babies and preventing fistula.

 You can read more about Hamlin Fistula Ethiopia’s Prevention Program here.